xeon-zolt/meilix-generator/README.md

 the application will greet you on
          http://localhost:5000/

+Setting up Travis With meilix (the repo used for generation of ISO)

+*

+Adding Env Variables in Travis

+*

+Adding Env Variables In Heroku

+*

 ###### for building OS using meilix scripts with the help of a web app